LorenzoLattanzi-Git/Business-Process-Modeling-Acting-School/README.md

 ## Analysis

-The project includes:
+The analysis is performed on three Workflow Nets: the Student process, the School process, and the full collaboration net.

+**Individual processes (Student & School):**
-- BPMN to Workflow Net transformation
+- BPMN to Workflow Net transformation (via BPMN-to-Petri Net tool)
-- Structural analysis of Petri nets
+- Classification as **S-nets** (each transition has exactly one input and one output place)
-- Soundness verification
+- **Free-choice property** verification
+- **S-component analysis** (single component covering the entire net)
-- Analysis of free-choice, safeness, and boundedness
+- Boundedness, liveness, safeness, and **soundness** verification (via WoPeD)
-- Reachability graph estimation
+- Coverability graph construction (coincides with reachability graph due to boundedness)

+**Full collaboration net (manual construction):**
-- Discussion of relaxed and weak soundness when applicable
+- Integration of Student and School Workflow Nets
+- Analysis of **free-choice violations** (5 violations identified)
+- **PT/TP-handle analysis** (net is not well-structured)
+- S-component analysis (210 components, all places covered)
+- Boundedness, liveness, and **soundness** verification